lsms-worldbank/adodown/src/vignettes/mdhlp-syntax.md

 You may not split the two `` ` `` across multiple lines.
 If unmatched `` ` `` are found, then a warning will be issued.

-It is not possible to show a `` ` `` in an inline comment which is needed if showing how a local in Stata is referenced.
+It is not possible to show a backtick `` ` `` in an inline comment.
-In those cases, use a code block.
+For example when trying to show a local referenced as in `` open `folder'/myfile.dta ``.
+The `` ` `` in the inline formatting will always be interpreted as the end of the inline code formatting when converted to Stata help files.
+It is still possible to show the backtick `` ` `` in code blocks (see below).

 All other formatting will be ignored in text that is formatted as a code.
 This means that `cd` in `ab_cd_ef` will not be italicized.